efdevcon/streameth/README.md

 1. Sign up for a Mux Data at [https://www.mux.com/](https://www.mux.com/) to get your API keys
 2. You will need an access token and a secret key.
 Add these as `MUX_ACCESS_TOKEN` and `MUX_SECRET_KEY`, respectively, to your environment.

+## API

+You can see all sessions in JSON format by typing `http://localhost:3000/api/sessions`